-When I look back on my 2020 New Year’s Travel post, I want to laugh and then cry a little.
+When I look back on last year’s New Year’s Travel plans, I want to laugh and then cry a little.
 How wrong I was!
 After the first four trips on the list, every single thing was canceled.
 I was in denial at first, and then I was amazed.
 It is hard to believe the pandemic has lasted so long, along with everything else 2020 threw in.
 I found myself grateful for the time to really invest in this blog but also to be present.
 Normally, I am moving so fast that I don’t stop to process my feelings about what’s right in front of me.
 Constantly planning for the future keeps me moving.
 This past year has helped me slow down and be grateful.
 Every day that I have woken up breathing easily, I have truly been thankful.
 Making connections with others has become more meaningful.
 Even a ten-minute chat with another cocktail blogger through Instagram DM has brought me joy.

 How I’ll Travel in 2021